clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 Open IGV and then open the `HD832_T.variant.genes.bam` file, make sure that the reference genome is set to *Human hg19*.

 ### Variants
 In the regions below there are different type of variants or mutations.
 For additional information regarding genetic variant types see [genetic variants explained](https://bitesizebio.com/23996/whats-so-important-about-variants/).
+In Questions 1 - 4 we use the same regions so it might be convenient to answer all these question at once for each region.

 **Regions:**